ibois-epfl/sp4e-andrea-petras/README.md

 ---
 ### Exercise 2: Series class

 *What is the best way/strategy to divide the work among yourselves?* In general, setting up a syntax convention might be helpful, this is why a `CONTRIBUTING.md` file has been added to the repo.
-Next, having a parent class the best way to split the work charge is for each one of us taking a child implementation.
+Next, having a parent class the best way to split the work charge is for each one of us to take a child implementation.
 In the exercise 2 case, there are some reinforcements in the parent class that can guide developers such as the `virtual double compute(unsigned int N) = 0;` class member which forces the child class to implement this method.